nastaciacloete-bit/blockchain-coursework1/README.md

 Mini blockchain implementation developed in C# using Windows Forms and Visual Studion as part of teh CS3BC Blockchain and Security module.

-THis project demonstrates the implementation of a simplified offline blockchain system including:
+This project demonstrates the implementation of a simplified offline blockchain system including:
 - blocks and blockchain structure
 - SHA256 hashing
 - wallets and digital signatures